-The Company expects to enter a definitive agreement with Fresnillo shortly, per the terms indicated in the letter of intent.
+The Company expects to enter a definitive agreement with Fresnillo, per the terms indicated in the letter of intent.
+In anticipation of the definitive agreement, Fresnillo conducted base-line environmental studies on Coneto and the Company's geologists have completed mapping and taken a further 147 rock-chip samples in the La Bufa area.